MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 ---
 title: HR Data Analytics
-summary: Logistic Regression is a type of machine learning algorithm that is used to predict/forecast variables that are categorical in nature.
+summary: Logistic Regression is a type of machine learning algorithm that is used to predict/forecast variables that vary in numerical nature.
 Here I use it on real world data from the IBM HR Data Analytics set.
 tags:
   -
 date: '2016-04-27T00:00:00Z'